Xu (Henry) Han

 Overview

-Xu Han (“Henry”) is an Associate Professor of Management at the College of New Jersey and an Adjunct Associate Professor and Senior Fellow in the Management Department at the Wharton School, The University of Pennsylvania.
-Henry earned his Bachelor in International Law from China Foreign Affair University and Ph.D. in Management (Strategy) from Guanghua School of Management at Peking University.
+Xu Han (“Henry”) is an Associate Professor of Management at the College of New Jersey and an Adjunct Associate Professor and Senior Fellow in the Management Department at the Wharton School, University of Pennsylvania.
+He earned his Ph.D. in Management (Strategy) from Guanghua School of Management at Peking University.

-Henry’s teaching is focused on a diverse set of strategy and entrepreneurship related topics (e.g., business model innovation, corporate entrepreneurship, digital transformation and disruption, early stage financing) in undergraduate, MBA and Executive Education programs.
-He also writes teaching cases on these topics.
-Henry received a Wharton Teaching Excellence Award in 2020.
-Besides research and teaching, Henry co-founded and runs a venture-backed climate tech company which received grants and prizes from National Science Foundation and Department of Energy.
-He also advises a number of start-up and established companies on various strategy and entrepreneurship issues.
+Henry teaches a range of strategy and entrepreneurship topics, including business model innovation, corporate entrepreneurship, design thinking, early-stage financing, and digital transformation and disruption, across undergraduate, MBA, and Executive Education programs.
+He also authors teaching cases on these subjects and has received the Wharton Teaching Excellence Award.
+In practice, Henry co-founded a venture-backed climate tech company focused on sustainability and deep tech innovation.
+He also advises startups and established firms on strategy and entrepreneurship challenges.

 Continue Reading